samtron1412/docs/tech/vehicle/car.md

 - **R22** Chlorodiofluoromethane (for air conditioning)
 - **R410A** - Is and alternate/replacement for R22 due to R22's world wide phaseout since it is shown to deplete the Ozone Layer

-# Cars, Maker - Model -Year - Liter
+# Cars, Maker - Model - Year - Liter

 ## Toyota - Corolla LE - 2001 - 1.8